open-resources/problem_bank_scripts/tests/test_question_templates/question_expected_outputs/instructor/q11_multi-part/q11_multi-part.md

 Please enter in a numeric value in {{ params.vars.units }}.

+### pl-submission-panel

+Everything here will get inserted directly into the pl-submission-panel element at the end of the `question.html`.
+Please remove this section if it is not application for this question.

+### pl-answer-panel

+Everything here will get inserted directly into an pl-answer-panel element at the end of the `question.html`.
+Please remove this section if it is not application for this question.

 ## Part 2

 {{ params.vars.name }} is traveling on {{ params.vars.vehicle }} at {{ params.v }} {{ params.vars.units }}.